Paresh8890-Jaisinghani/Microsoft_Azure/Readme.txt

 ### Azure Synapse Analytics ###
 Azure Synapse Analytics is the logical choice for analyzing large volumes of data.
 Azure Synapse Analytics (formerly Azure SQL Data Warehouse) is a limitless analytics service that brings together enterprise data warehousing and big data analytics.

+### Azure compute services ###
+Azure compute is an on-demand computing service for running Cloud-based applications.
+It provides computing resources such as disks, processors, memory, networking, and operating systems

+What are Virtual Machines?
+Virtual Machines are software emulations of physical computers.
+They include a virtual processor, memory, storage, and networking resources.
+Virtual Machines host an operating system and you can install and run software just like a physical computer.
+Virtual Machines provides infrastructure as a service (IaaS) and can be used in different ways.
+If you want to provision Linux and Windows virtual machines with the configurations of your choice, you could so in seconds using Azure Virtual Machines services.

+what are Virtual Machine Scale Sets?
+Virtual Machine Scale Sets are an Azure compute resource that you can use to deploy and manage a set of identical Virtual Machines, Azure Virtual Machine Scale Sets lets you create and manage a group of identical load balanced Virtual Machines.
+Scale Sets allow you to centrally manage, configure and update a large number of Virtual Machines in minutes to provide highly available applications.

+App Service enables you to build and host web apps, background jobs, mobile backends, and RESTful APIs in the programming language of your choice, without managing infrastructure